tstep182/Python-files/README.md

+For the benefit of the financial analysts in the FP&A department, I built an interactive Alteryx workflow that runs a Python script that does the following:

+• Imports an analyst's Excel workbook containing forecast updates

+• Validates and standardizes the metadata on the worksheet the analyst selects to load

-This Python script (which runs within an interactive Alteryx workflow) takes an FP&A analyst's Excel workbook containing forecast updates, validates it, and transforms it into a text file that is loaded into an Essbase cube through an automated batch process.
-A confirmation email is automatically sent to the analyst upon the creation of the load file.
+• Transforms the sheet into a custom-formatted text file that's loaded into Essbase through an automated batch process

+• Sends an automated confirmation email to the analyst upon the creation of the text file

-If the validation fails, the analyst is automatically emailed a list of issues that must be fixed.
-A partial load file will not be created.
+• If the validation fails, an automated email containing the list of issues that must be fixed is sent to the analyst